VAHPEM/fuzzing-research/README.md

 # Fuzzing Research

-This repository documents my experiments with **coverage-guided fuzzing on real-world libraries**.
+This repository contains my experiments with **coverage-guided fuzzing on real-world software libraries**.

-The goal of this project is to practice fuzzing techniques, understand how parsers process complex inputs, and design effective fuzzing harnesses using **libFuzzer and sanitizers**.
+The goal of this project is to explore how complex input parsers behave under fuzzing, practice building effective fuzzing harnesses, and study how modern fuzzing tools can be used to discover memory safety issues in widely used libraries.

-Each library is fuzzed in a separate folder with its own harness, corpus, and build scripts.
+All experiments use **coverage-guided fuzzing with libFuzzer**, combined with runtime sanitizers such as AddressSanitizer and UndefinedBehaviorSanitizer.

 ---

-# Fuzzing Setup
+# Fuzzing Environment

-Most projects in this repository use the following tools:
+Most projects in this repository use the following toolchain:

-- libFuzzer
+- **libFuzzer**
-- AddressSanitizer (ASAN)
+- **AddressSanitizer (ASAN)**
-- UndefinedBehaviorSanitizer (UBSAN)
+- **UndefinedBehaviorSanitizer (UBSAN)**
-- Clang
+- **Clang / LLVM**

-Typical workflow:
+Typical fuzzing workflow:

-1. Select a target library
+1. Select a real-world target library
-2. Identify interesting parsing APIs
+2. Identify interesting parsing or input-processing APIs
-3. Design fuzzing harnesses
+3. Design fuzzing harnesses for those APIs
-4. Create seed corpus and dictionary
+4. Create a seed corpus and optional dictionaries
-5. Compile with sanitizers
+5. Compile the target with sanitizers enabled
 6. Run coverage-guided fuzzing
+7. Improve harness design to increase code coverage
-7. Minimize corpus and document results
+8. Minimize the corpus and document results

 ---